pytogo/portforward/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `portforward` for local development.

-External requirements of this project:
+Requirements of this project:

 * Golang
 * gcc
+* Python dependencies in requirement-dev.txt

 This project uses setuptools-golang_.
 It will be install through ``pip`` with the requirements-dev.txt.
 The following additional lines in the ``setup.py``